Evolution of Information in Interactive Decision Making: A Case Study for Multi-Armed Bandits: Introduction

 whenever $t\le \frac{n\log n}{\Delta^2}$.
 For completeness we include the proof of \eqref{eq:non-interactive} in \cref{sec:non-interactive}.
 Comparing \eqref{eqn:thm-main} and \eqref{eq:non-interactive}, we see that while $\optspnonint$ is slightly sublinear in $t$ (due to the logarithmic factor on the denominator), $\optsp$ becomes precisely linear in $t$ after exiting the easy regime $\optsp \asymp \frac{1}{n}$.
 As will become evident in our algorithm, this difference arises because, in the interactive case, the learner can strategically sample suboptimal arms fewer times.

 The evolution of information in the interactive case is more intriguing.
-While $\optminonint$ grows linearly in $t$, the growth of $\optmi$ features two distinct transitions at $t\Delta^2 \asymp 1$ and $t\Delta^2 \asymp \log n$.
+While $\optminonint$ grows linearly in $t$, the growth of $\optmi$ features three distinct transitions at $t\Delta^2 \asymp 1, \log n, n$.
 Intuitively, since $\Theta(1/\Delta^2)$ pulls of an arm estimate its mean reward within accuracy $\Delta$ with a constant probability, we define $m:=t\Delta^2 \in [0,n]$ as the ``effective'' number of arms pulled by the algorithm.
-Depending on $m$, the evolution of $\optmi$ follows three distinct regimes: \begin{enumerate}[leftmargin=6mm] \item \emph{First linear regime $m\le 1$}: In this early stage, the time is too limited to learn even a single arm.
+Depending on $m$, the evolution of $\optmi$ follows four distinct regimes: \begin{enumerate}[leftmargin=6mm] \item \emph{First linear regime $m\le 1$}: In this early stage, the time is too limited to learn even a single arm.
 The optimal strategy is to query a single arm chosen uniformly at random, making the process non-interactive.
 Consequently, the growth of $\optmi$ is identical in both the interactive and non-interactive cases, exhibiting a linear dependence on $t$. \item \emph{Quadratic regime $1< m\le \log n$}: In this intermediate regime, the time budget suffices to confidently learn one arm but not to achieve $(1-1/n)$ confidence.
 Interaction now plays a crucial role: the learner observes the arm’s performance and decides whether to keep pulling it for more confidence or switch to a new arm.
 The optimal strategy is to stick with the current arm if preliminary estimates suggest it is promising, otherwise switching to explore a different arm.
 This strategy ensures that the information gain $I_{t+1}^\star - \optmi$ is proportional to the probability of pulling the best arm, which increases with $t$ thanks to interaction.
 As a result, $\optmi$ exhibits quadratic growth with $t$. \item \emph{Second linear regime $\log n< m\le n$}: In this regime, the best arm can be identified with high confidence if pulled, and pulling it yields diminishing returns in terms of additional information.
 The total information gain is determined by the probability of identifying the best arm within the time budget, which scales as $m/n$ and again linear in $m$ (and $t$).
-Compared with the first linear regime, the slope here benefits from an additional $\Theta(\log n)$ factor, for the best arm can now provide $\Theta(\log n)$ bits of information once pulled, again thanks to interaction. \end{enumerate}
+Compared with the first linear regime, the slope here benefits from an additional $\Theta(\log n)$ factor, for the best arm can now provide $\Theta(\log n)$ bits of information once pulled, again thanks to interaction. \item \emph{Saturation regime $m>n$}: In the final regime, the learner can reliably identify the best arm, so the quantity $\optmi$ saturates at its maximum value $\Theta(\log n)$, the Shannon entropy of $\optarm\sim \Unif([n])$. \end{enumerate}

 Finally, we examine the relationship between learning and information accumulation.
 A classical inequality between $\optsp$ and $\optmi$ is the Fano's inequality \citep{fano1968transmission}, which in our setting can be expressed as